WebOfTrustInfo/rwot7-toronto/final-documents/mental-models.md

 evidence may be flawed and the interpretation may be flawed, but the fundamental goal of each mental model is to answer truthfully its core question.
-We may not be able to determine that objective truth with 100% certainty, but we must try.
+We may not be able to determine that objective truth with 100% certainty, but we try.
 Every identity system attempts to resolve the question of truth to its best ability based on the fundamental needs of its stakeholders.